facexteam/facex-tools-utils/shell-scripts/README.md

 ## kill_processes

-kill all processes with the same name
+Kill all processes with the same name, except specified PID.

 ```
 ./kill_all_proc_with_name.sh <process_name> [<except_pid>]